An Interview with Jamie Shavdia

 1. Firstly, can you say a little about the work that you currently do and your background in the field of psychotherapy?

 By way of background I am essentially an integrative psychotherapist having trained in various schools of thought, including Mindfulness & Compassion approaches, Cognitive Behavioural Therapy, Psychology, Counselling and Hypnotherapy.
-I work mostly with adult clients on both a one-to-one basis and in a group-based context, helping people to overcome their psychological problems and barriers to happiness.
-I am also a psychological trainer, as various organisations frequently bring me into to run workshops for their students or employees e.g. contributing to the teaching of an academic programme in the case of universities or running practical skill-based workshops for more commercial organisations such as Mindfulness in the workplace, stress management, dealing with presentation anxiety etc. Mostly I run Mindfulness programmes in the psychological services of universities, in community mental health services and from September 2013 these courses will be available to the general public in Highgate, North London.
+I work mostly with adult clients on a one-to-one basis and in group-based contexts, helping people to overcome their psychological problems and barriers to happiness.
+I am also a psychological trainer, as various organisations frequently bring me in to run workshops for their students or employees e.g. contributing to the teaching of an academic programme in the case of universities or running practical skill-based workshops for more commercial organisations.
+This may include training on topics such as mindfulness in the workplace, stress management, dealing with presentation anxiety etc. Mostly I run Mindfulness programmes in the psychological services of universities, in community mental health services and from 2013 these courses have been available to the general public.
 Given my background, I am somewhat sceptical of a one size fits all approach to human development and I think the future lies more in the increasing convergence of knowledge from different but advancing fields.
 This is certainly the case in the future of science as its various fields become increasingly specialised and I think this may also be true in the case of psychology and wellbeing.

 2. Could you say something about how your spiritual life has helped shape your work?